 GUSTAV KLIMT: Achievement through agreement

-In around 1898, Gustav KLIMT made six impressively beautiful portraits of women using coloured pastel chalk and pencil on paper.
-They do not depict any specific persons; rather, the portraits present different types of femininity that Klimt explored in an exceedingly subtle manner.
+Around 1898, Gustav KLIMT made six impressively beautiful portraits of women using coloured pastel chalk and pencil on paper.
+They do not depict any specific persons.
+The portraits rather present different types of femininity that Klimt explored in an exceedingly subtle manner.
 Created only shortly after the founding of the Secession, they convey a decisive turning point that Klimt initiated in the perception of human beings in art.

 To complement this rediscovered work, Kinsky will offer another Klimt drawing as well from an old Austrian private collection: a study for the 1907 composition “The Girlfriends I”, whose corresponding painting is also found in the Klimt Foundation.

 The passion of a Salzburg collector led to one of the largest private collections of works by Alfred KUBIN.
 This group of some 150 drawings, graphics, and gouaches, offered at a low estimate price, represents a rare selection from various creative periods of this extraordinary artist.

 One of Franz SEDLACEK’s early oil paintings, which comes from an old American collection, will be featured at this auction.
 The wonderful depiction of a man looking out over a sea of fog is typical for Sedlacek: a reminiscence of Caspar David Friedrich and Romanticism that is as caricaturing as it is enigmatic and one of the few very well-preserved examples from the early 1920s.